Eva Enkelmann, Ph.D.Assistant Professor

 My research focus is on the evolution of mountain belts over a range of length scale from hundreds to tens of kilometers.
 I am especially interested in understanding the evolution of landscapes that result from the interaction of tectonic forces and surface processes.

 The main methods I am using are low-temperature dating techniques such as fission-track analysis and U-Th/He dating applied to bedrock and sediments to quantify the thermal history of Earth's upper crust.
 These data are combined with other geo- and thermochronology data, structural measurements, geomorphology, sedimentology, geophysical data, and numerical modeling.
-I have been working in research projects locate in India, central China, Myanmar, Argentina, western US, Alaska and the Canadian Cordillera.
-Currently I have active research projects in southeast Alaska, western Yukon and southern Alaska.
-Contact information:
+I have been working in research projects located in India, central China, Myanmar, Argentina, western US, Alaska and the Canadian Cordillera.
+Currently I have active research projects in the Northern Canadian Cordillera (NWT and Yukon) and in the Southern Canadian Cordillera (Alberta and BC), and along the eastern margin of North America.
+Since 12/2021 Adjunct Professor, Dept. Earth Science, Memorial University

 |